Abercrombie House: Stewart family

-The gates at Abercrombie House
+Entrance gates

 Abercrombie gates in 1909 with note about Toxteth Park.

 The secondary gates at Abercrombie House are much older than the house which was built in 1870.
-They were brought from Toxteth Park in Sydney which is now St Scholastica's College.
-Toxteth Park was built in 1829 so this is the probable date of these gates.
-Toxteth Park was the home of Sir George Wigram Allen who was the brother in law of Harriet Stewart, the wife of James Horne Stewart.
-The house was sold in 1901 to the Good Samaritan Sisters and they wished to bring the gates from their old convent in Pitt St which was being demolished.
+They were brought from Toxteth Park in Sydney which is now the site of St Scholastica's College.
+Toxteth Park was built in 1829 as the home of Sir George Wigram Allen, the brother-in-law of Harriet Stewart, the wife of James Horne Stewart.
+Toxteth Park was sold in 1901 to the Good Samaritan Sisters and they wished to bring the gates from their old convent in Pitt Street, Sydney, which was being demolished.
 The gates from Toxteth Park were no longer needed so they were transported to Abercrombie House.

-In the early 1900s Arthur Wigram Allen who was Harriet's nephew visited his relatives at Abercrombie house.
+In the early 1900s, Arthur Wigram Allen, Harriet's nephew, visited his relatives at Abercrombie House.
 Arthur's mother Lady (Marian) Allen was Harriet's sister.
 Arthur photographed the gates mentioning that they were from Toxteth Park.
-See photograph on the right.